Ballyhaunis: Transport

+Bus

+The town is connected by Expressway bus route 64 which serves Galway and Derry via Sligo.

 Rail

-The town has access to Ballyhaunis railway station, a station on the Dublin–Westport rail service.
+The area is served by Ballyhaunis railway station, a station on the Dublin–Westport rail service.
 The station opened on 1 October 1861, and its 150th anniversary was celebrated by a Ballyhaunis Railway Station-themed edition of the local Annagh Magazine in 2011.

 Sports

 Ballyhaunis GAA is the main sporting team in the town, fielding teams in both Gaelic football and hurling.
 Other sports played in Ballyhaunis include rugby, boxing, cricket, and soccer, and the town has three GAA pitches, two football pitches, two rugby pitches, a football astro pitch, a football and basketball court and a cricket training pitch.